nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [↑ Back to prefix list](#5-information-fields--prefixes)

 ## 5.7 WhatsApp: `wa/`
+>WhatsApp refers to a contact's WhatsApp phone number.
 * WhatsApp is an *optional* field, i.e. a contact can exist even if it does not have a WhatsApp.
 * The prefix for adding a WhatsApp is `wa/`.
 * A WhatsApp's user identifier is a phone number, which should adhere to the following constraints: